-CESTA is a research hub and pioneer of digital humanities work, which aims to use digital tools and computing to answer questions in history, literature and the arts.
+CESTA, a research hub and pioneer of digital humanities work, aims to use digital tools and computing to answer questions in history, literature and the arts.

 The four foundational pillars of the project’s overarching theme — vulnerability — center around the environment, institutions, the society and economy, and demography.
 Investigating the systems and laws of the cities provides insight into the causes that have caused those inhabitants to be dislocated or evicted from their homes.

 Frank and his colleagues chose cities that “fit the Goldilocks condition in wealth and size,” Frank said, meaning, cities that are not too old, young, rich or poor.
 Older cities are characterized by stagnant economies, while younger cities are characterized by economic growth and a culture that supports innovation.

 “Brazil exemplifies successful city planning and is more well-documented than others,” Frank said.

 This gives the researchers access to available documents that provide insight to past and present conditions in Brazil.
 Studying Brazil on a spatial and temporal level streamlines the team’s approach to identify ways to measure dislocation and eviction in different sectors of a population, for example, the youth versus the seniors.

 Lucas Sato, a rising sophomore and a Computer Science major and a research assistant for the project, enjoys decoding the complexity of dense historical documents at CESTA.

 “Being a CS major … you’re surrounded by people who think … there is nothing that can’t be solved,” Sato said.
 “But CESTA is the perfect place to explore the messiness [of data].
 You can try to make humanities more technically equipped and firmly defined, or you can try to make your computation more messy.”